Regular procedure

 The applicant may be accompanied in the interview by: (a) family members; (b) their lawyer as an observer; (c) an interpreter; (ç) a psychologist, pedagogue, child expert or social worker; and (d) the legal representative where the applicant is a child.[22]

-Interviews do not depend on credible country of origin information (COI).
-In 2022, some progresses were reported regarding interviews with LGBTIQ+ and HIV+ individuals.
+Interviews do not depend on credible country of origin information.
+Since 2022, some progresses were reported regarding interviews with LGBTIQ+ and HIV+ individuals.
 The UNHCR provided intensive trainings to PMM’s protection officers, which led to this improvement.
-However, the method for rejecting applications and the legal justifications for rejected decisions were deemed rather superficial.[18]
+However, the method for rejecting applications and the legal justifications for rejected decisions were deemed rather superficial.[28]
+In 2023, it is known that during interviews with LGBTIQ+ refugees, unnecessary and sometimes psychologically abusive questions are asked to determine if individuals were indeed LGBTIQ+[29].
+Notably, questions involving violence are often omitted from the interview forms.

 Interpretation